 - grant, deny or revoke parole;

-- maintain records of its acts, decisions and orders and notify each corrections facility of its decisions relating to persons who are or have been confined;
+- maintain records of its acts, decisions and orders and notify each corrections facility of its decisions relating to persons who are or have been confined therein;

-- adopt an official seal of which the courts can take judicial notice;
+- adopt an official seal of which the courts shall take judicial notice;

-- employ such officers, agents, assistants and other employees necessary for the effectual discharge of the duties of the Board;
+- employ such officers, agents, assistants and other employees as may be necessary for the effectual discharge of the duties of the board;

-- adopt such rules and regulations necessary for the effectual discharge of the duties of the Board.
+- adopt such rules and regulations as may be necessary for the effectual discharge of the duties of the board.

 The Board should also provide a prisoner or parolee with a written statement of the reason or reasons for denying or revoking parole.
 The Board should adopt a written policy specifying the criteria to be considered by the Board in determining whether to grant, deny, or revoke parole or to discharge a parolee[i].